 2. Social Media Marketing Works for Some Industries Better than Others

 Something to clarify before getting into this point too much: all industries can be successful on social media, and almost any company has the potential to see a positive ROI using social media marketing.
 Yet, some industries are going to have an easier time when it comes to social media marketing.
-Often times, B2C industries (retail, restaurants, etc.) perform better than B2B industries simply because there are more consumers actively searching for businesses they can patronize.
+Often times, B2C industries (retail, restaurants, etc.) perform better than B2B industries (like those that offer restaurant-style pagers) simply because there are more consumers actively searching for businesses they can patronize.
 A B2B business looking for other businesses to solicit will still use social media but may be more apt to use a platform like LinkedIn rather than Facebook, for example.
 Something to keep in mind though, for both B2C and B2B industries and across different platforms, is using strong visuals and interesting content topics will help set you apart from your competitors and intrigue your audience.
 Companies that provide mass-marketing to their demographic in multiple ways (SEO, Google Ads, traditional advertising and social media marketing) will almost always outperform a business or company that uses marketing strategies sparingly.